 This year’s theme ‘Reconciliation – the Love of Christ Compels us’ (2 Cor.
 5.14) focused upon the main concerns of the churches marked by Martin Luther’s Reformation and a recognition of the pain of the subsequent deep divisions that afflicted the unity of the Church.
 As well as looking back 500 years, a more recent symbol of division was used - the Berlin Wall - to reflect on the meaning of reconciliation.

 During the services a symbolic wall was constructed, and as each sin was named ‘lack of love’, ‘hate and contempt’, ‘false accusation’, ‘discrimination’, ‘persecution’, ‘broken communion’, ‘intolerance’, ‘religious wars and conflicts’, ‘division’, ‘abuse of power’, ‘isolation’, ‘pride’, a ‘stone’ was brought forward.
 Following a prayer for reconciliation the wall was dismantled, and the ‘stones’ were laid in the shape of a cross.
 The Berlin Wall was brought down by ordinary people lighting a candle and saying a prayer.
 May we be compelled by the love of Christ to live reconciled lives and to break down the walls that divide.

 Chaplaincy Council News

-The next meeting of the Chaplaincy Council will be held in Bergerac on Tuesday February 21st, 2017 at 10:30am.
-Further dates for meetings in 2017 will be announced next spring.
+The next meeting of the Chaplaincy Council will be held in Bergerac on Tuesday June 6th, at 10:30am.

-The previous meeting was held on Tuesday November 29th, 2016.
+The last meeting was held on Tuesday February 21st, 2017.
 Key information and action points from the meeting are available for you as a pdf document here: